 Navigating employee medical conditions can feel overwhelming, especially when you want to make sure that you are being conscientious, accommodating and supportive.
 However, from a business perspective, poor employee health and illness do have implications on costs and productivity.

-Juggling the needs of your employees and the needs of the business can be complex, especially when it involves employee health, but abiding by the law and respecting confidentiality are of vital importance.
+Juggling the needs of your employees and the needs of the business can be complex, especially when it involves employee health and medical conditions, but abiding by the law and respecting confidentiality are of vital importance.

 In this guide, we provide clarity on the laws relating to employee health.
-We also discuss if and when employers can ask employees about their health, giving examples of when it would be appropriate to do so.
+We also discuss if and when employers can ask employees about their health and medical conditions, giving examples of when it would be appropriate to do so.

 Employee health and the law